alerts-ua/air-raid-monitor/README.md

 Shows active air-raid sirens in Ukraine.

-Modified version which user alerts.in.ua API
+Modified version which use alerts.in.ua API

 ![display](docs/display_2.png)